PrivilegesPrivileges mk Wed, 02/26/2014 - 15:41

 Grant and revokeGrant and revoke mk Fri, 04/02/2010 - 12:47

-Qualified users can grant roles and other users various privileges on tables.
-These privileges are any combination of SELECT, INSERT, UPDATE and REFERENCES.
+Qualified users can grant roles and other users various privileges on tables or execute privilege on functions and procedures or global privileges.
+The table privileges are any combination of SELECT, INSERT, DELETE, TRUNCATE, UPDATE and REFERENCES.
 ALTER and INDEX privileges cannot be granted.
 Only the owner has the right to alter a table definition.
 Any privilege can be later revoked, which takes any combination of the previously granted privileges.

 grantees: [ PUBLIC | authid ] ','...

 For reasons of security, by default, MonetDB only allows the special user monetdb to execute the bulk I/O statements COPY INTO (copy data from the database into a file) and COPY FROM (copy data from a file into the database).
 As of the June2016 release MonetDB supports granting a user/role the privilege of using the bulk I/O statements.
 These privileges are global privileges, i.e., they apply to all tables on which the user/role has the INSERT permission.

 It is possible to grant one privilege at a time to a user, per table:

 GRANT INSERT ON bookSchema.tOrderTable TO libraryUser;